skonfig/extra/type/__netbox/man.rst

     for more information.

 login-required
     Sets if a login is required to access all sites.
-By default, anounymous users can see most data (excluding secrets) but not make any changes.
+By default, anonymous users can see most data (excluding secrets) but not make any changes.

+update-notify
+    Enables the NetBox version check for new upstream updates.
+It checks every 24 hours for new releases and notify the admin users in the gui if any.

 MESSAGES
 --------